-Whether you’ve just started up or have years of experience under your belt, you need to ensure you don’t miss business opportunities in 2021.
+Whether you’ve just started up or have years of experience under your belt, you need to ensure you don’t miss a business opportunity.
 Here are 10 to consider…

 1. Check out alternative sources of funding